Fire and rescue services

 It may take authorities more than 2 weeks to process your application.

-Take enough legal medicine for your trip.
+Take enough medications for your trip.

-Carry a copy of your prescription or a letter from your doctor stating:
+Ensure you carry your medication in its original packaging and carry a copy of your prescription or a letter from your doctor stating:

 More information:

-Japanese encephalitis also occurs.
+Japanese encephalitis also occurs throughout the Korean countryside.

 To protect yourself from disease: